PLaSSticity/peacenik-simulators-asplos20/README.md

 Artifact VM image is available at <https://doi.org/10.5281/zenodo.3603351>.
 See [artifact_guide](./artifact_guide.pdf) for guidance of using the artifact to run the simulators and reproduce the graphs in the paper.

 ## Setup the environment on Ubuntu 16.04 LTS

 1. Clone code.

 ```Bash
 git clone https://github.com/PLaSSticity/peacenik-simulators-asplos20.git
 ```

-2. Download and install the PARSEC benchmarks.
+2. Download and install the PARSEC benchmarks and server programs.

-Our Peacenik evaluation executes benchmarks from the PARSEC suite version 3.0-beta-20150206.
+2.1 Our Peacenik evaluation executes benchmarks from the PARSEC suite version 3.0-beta-20150206.
 The PARSEC suite can be downloaded from http://parsec.cs.princeton.edu/.

+The evaluation uses a new build configuration `gcc-pthreads-hooks` to ensure that relevant PARSEC applications use Pthreads as the parallelization model.
+See the PARSEC section in our [ARC code repository](https://github.com/PLaSSticity/ce-arc-simulator-ipdps19/blob/master/README.md) for more instructions.

+2.2 The evaluation runs two server programs, [httpd-2.4.23](https://httpd.apache.org/) and [mysql-5.7.16](https://www.mysql.com/products/community/).
+You can download the source from [this repository](./server-programs) and use the instructions in their respective README files to build the two programs.

 3. Download and install Intel Pin.